ThanGrove/thltempstack/README.md

 Problems I've encountered are that the /var/www/thlxml folder needs to have its owner set to `www-data:www-data` which I have added to the PHP dockerfile.

-Currently, I have the PHP an XML containers sharing the XML data so that PHP can respond to the hook and update, but XML can display it in simulation of the current THL Site.
+Currently, I have the PHP and XML containers sharing the XML data so that PHP can respond to the hook and update, but XML can display it in simulation of the current THL Site.

-TODO: need to get it to index in Solr.
+TODO: need to get it to index in Solr and/or hook it up to the real THL stack